Complementary relation of quantum coherence and quantum correlations in multiple measurements: Results

-\emph{Coherence quantification and the defintions of thermal discord and conditional information.} A natural measure of quantum coherence is defined as a pseudo-distance formulated by relative entropy between the studied quantum state with the nearest incoherent state which can be proven to be a diagonal density matrix with diagonal elements equal to the original density matrix~\cite{baumgratz2014quantifying}
+A natural measure of quantum coherence is defined as a pseudo-distance formulated by the relative entropy between the studied quantum state with the nearest incoherent state.
+It can be proven that this nearest incoherent state is the corresponding diagonal matrix of the studied density matrix with all off-diagonal elements zero \cite{baumgratz2014quantifying},